Judi Moreillon:

 Judi Moreillon

-tortoises, coyotes, javelinas, black-tailed jackrabbits, screech
+desert tortoises, coyotes, javelinas,

-black widow spiders, and scorpions.
+wrens, roadrunners, tarantulas, black widow spiders, scorpions, and

 - I also love writing and reciting poetry.
 One of my favorite poetry